The Pearl of Africa

 Kampala - The Capitcal

 About 4 million people live in the capital Kampala.
 Due to tribal diversity, the population in Uganda is very different and there is no clear national language.
-More than 54 languages are spoken, mainly Luganda around Kampala.
+It speaks more than 54 languages, mainly Luganda around Kampala.
 The official languages are therefore English and Swahili, the latter being used by all “uniformed” (military, police, prison personnel).

 The Ugandan flag resembles the German flag in its colors.